Crawford has 2 HRs, 8 RBIs as Giants overwhelm Rockies 19-2

+DENVER (AP) — With nearly every swing, Brandon Crawford’s day at the plate got better and better.

-DENVER (AP) — Brandon Crawford went 5 for 6 with two homers and tied a San Francisco team record with eight RBIs, and the Giants scored a season-high in runs in a 19-2 rout of the Colorado Rockies on Monday in the first game of a split doubleheader.
+Crawford went 5 for 6 with two homers and tied a San Francisco team record with eight RBIs, and the Giants scored a season high in runs in a 19-2 rout of the Colorado Rockies on Monday in the first game of a split doubleheader.

+“I never expect a five-hit game to come along, but yeah I have been feeling a lot better at the plate,” Crawford said.
+“There were a couple of at-bats in Milwaukee where I was having good at-bats, kind of battling and getting deep into counts.
+Even drawing walks kind of helps your confidence going forward.
+I’ve been feeling good, seeing the ball well.
+You expect to get hits when that happens.”

-Mike Yastrzemski went 4 for 6 with a homer and Buster Posey also went deep for the Giants, who earned a rare victory at Coors Field in the makeup for a May 8 rainout.
+Mike Yastrzemski went 4 for 6 with a homer and Buster Posey also went deep for San Francisco, which earned a rare victory at Coors Field in the makeup for a May 8 rainout.
 Crawford has eight home runs on the season.

 It was just the fifth win in the Giants’ past 25 games at the Rockies’ ballpark, though San Francisco has been hot recently winning nine of its past 11.